 Graphic Symbol Action System Control

-D Fn + F1 Enters Suspend Mode.
+A) Fn + F1 Enters Suspend Mode.

-(49) Fn + F3 Audio Mute on or off.
+® Fn + F3 Turns the battery warning beep off or on.

 Fn + F4 Changes Display Mode: LCD-only, CRT-only and LCD&CRT.

-( ))) Fn + F5 Turns Speaker Volume up.
+■ (b)) Fn + F5 Turns Speaker Volume up.

-( )))) Fn + F6 Turns Speaker Volume down.
+( 1))) Fn + F6 Turns Speaker Volume down.

-Fn + F7 Increases Display Brightness.
+♂+ Fn + F7 Increases Display Brightness.

-Fn + F8 Decreases Display Brightness.
+~ - Fn + F8 Decreases Display Brightness.

-Fn+Num Lk Enables the embedded keypad to work in numeric mode.
+Fn+Num Lock Enables the embedded keypad to work in numeric mode.
 The keys act like numeric keypads in a calculator.
 Use this mode when you need to do a lot of numeric data entry.
 An alternative would be to connect an external numeric keypad.